Disability Service Evidence Based Research

 These have the potential to help bridge the research-to-practice gap and improve student outcomes.
 Methodological inferences based on the framework of a transformational ethos reveal the potential strength of combining qualitative and quantitative methods.
 A qualitative dimension is needed to gather community perspectives at each stage of the research process, while a quantitative dimension provides the opportunity to demonstrate outcomes that have credibility for community members and scholars.
 Transformative mixed methodologies provide a mechanism for addressing the complexities of research in culturally complex settings that can provide a basis for social change.

-Current research conducted by the Disability Service and Occupational Therapy Service follows this research ethos and is related to the Disability Service Strategic Plan approved by Trinity.
+Current research conducted by the Disability Service and Occupational Therapy Service follows this research ethos and is related to the approved by Trinity.
 Ethical approval for all research has been applied for and granted through the School of Education and Health Science Faculty Ethics Committee.

-- Phase 1: Pre-entry, admission and the first year experience
+- Phase 1: Pre-entry, admission and the first year of experience

 - Phase 2: Building and maintaining a university career